4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177686281-5c726469-125c-4075-a14d-8dfc086d1b54.png)

-PHP, unlike other programming languages, does not have its own state.
-Individual single inquiry is unique.
-The protocol mirrors the beginnings of the HyperText Transfer Protocol in this sense (HTTP).
-In addition, state may be implemented via sessions, databases, shared memory, files, or any other technology capable of storing state in some way.
-There may be more options, such as shared memory.
+PHP, in contrast to a significant number of other programming languages, does not come packaged with its own independent version of the operating system.
+Individual single question is unique.
+This aspect of the protocol is reminiscent of the first stages of the HyperText Transfer Protocol (HTTP) (HTTP).
+In addition, the state might be implemented using sessions, databases, shared memory, files, or any other technology that is capable of keeping state in some capacity in some form or another.
+This could be done in a variety of ways.
+There is a possibility that other choices are there to be selected from, such as the use of shared memory.

 ```